leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diplopia-cause-neuroophthalmology
 - What is the cause of diplopia?
+- Why do I see double
+- I see double
+- can astigmatism cause double vision
 - Why do I have double vision?
 - I have double vision even with one eye closed, what is the reason?
 - Why do I only have double vision when both my eyes are open?